-Is a participating landowner liable should the public hurt themselves while accessing their property?
+Was a participating landowner liable should the public hurt themselves while accessing their property?

 KRS 411.190 generally relieves the landowner of any liability suffered in connection with fishing or boating while enrolled in this program unless the liability suffered is due to the landowner’s willful or malicious failure to guard or warn against a dangerous condition, use, structure, or activity.
 KRS 411.190 can be viewed here.

-Can a participating landowner establish special restrictions on his property?
+Could a participating landowner establish special restrictions on his property?

-A landowner can require special restrictions be established at their property prior to enrolling in the program.
+A landowner could require special restrictions be established at their property prior to enrolling in the program.
 Examples of such restrictions may include, but are not limited to the following: (1) no alcohol; (2) no off-road vehicles (ATV’s); (3) no campfires; (4) no swimming; and (5) day use only.

-Can a participating landowner temporarily close off access to their property?
+Could a participating landowner temporarily close off access to their property?

-Will the Department post signs on enrolled property?
+Did the Department post signs on enrolled property?

-KDFWR will help maintain the site through regular site visits and inspections of the property.
-Trash will be picked up and removed during these inspections.
-The Department will not be responsible for repairs needed to parking areas and access roads.
+KDFWR helped maintain the site through regular site visits and inspections of the property.
+Trash was picked up and removed during these inspections.
+The Department was not be responsible for repairs needed to parking areas and access roads.

 The success of this program hinged upon the participation of qualified landowners and the cooperation of the public who used these areas.
 Landowners expected the public to have respect for their land and the public will expect ease of access to areas in the agreement.
 In its initial three years, the program was very successful and was only discontinued due to lack of Federal funding.
 The Department is committed to the resumption of this program and is actively seeking new sources of funding.